thorvg/thorvg.swift/docs/CONTRIBUTING.md

 Thank you for your interest in contributing!
 This guide will help you get started with the project.

+## Quick Start for Testing

+The **ThorVGSampleApp** is perfect for testing your changes:

+1. Make changes to Swift code in `swift/`
+2. Open `ThorVGSampleApp/ThorVGSampleApp.xcodeproj` in Xcode
+3. Build and run (⌘R)
+4. See your changes in action immediately!

+The sample app includes all ThorVGSwift features with visual examples.

 ## Project Structure

 ```